 - You can also order repeat medication online.
 You will need to register for this service at the practice.

-Whichever method you choose, your prescription will be ready for collection after 5.00pm, two days after your order.
+Whichever method you choose, your prescription will be ready for collection after 17:00, two working days after your order.
 Please speak to a receptionist for further information.

 Urgent Prescription Requests